min2ha/ukwa-site/content/target/60624/index.en.md

   "start_date": "2018-01-30T09:00:00Z"
 }

-# Lodge H.L.I.
-The Royal Highland Fusiliers No. 1459

 Site of a masonic lodge located in Glasgow, affiliated with the Grand Lodge of Scotland and associated with service in the Highland Light Infantry, the Royal Highland Fusiliers regiment of the British Army.